-The most important thing for you to remember about urinary incontinence is that you’re not alone.
+Urinary incontinence — the loss of bladder control — is a common and very embarrassing condition.
+The severity of symptoms ranges from occasionally leaking urine when you cough or sneeze to having an urge to urinate that’s so sudden and strong you don’t have enough time to get to the bathroom.
 Millions of people in the United States are living with incontinence.
 And thanks to the structure of the female body — especially during pregnancy, childbirth and menopause — being a woman means you are twice as likely to experience this condition.

 As you age, the chances of experiencing bladder problems increase.
 It’s actually quite common in people over the age of 60.
-So, you shouldn’t be embarrassed when seeking urinary incontinence treatment.
 Usually, these types of problems start out small and gradually progress over time.

-You may even be at the point of being less active.
-If that’s true, maybe you started to avoid being in public because of the risks of having an “accident.”
-But there is no reason to shut yourself off from the world.
-And you don’t have to live another day in fear or shame.
-Most cases can be helped or cured.
+You don’t have to live another day in fear or shame.
+Don’t let your embarrassment prevent you from looking for help, don’t let the problem get worse.
+Most urinary incontinence cases can be helped or cured.
 It’s time that you reach out to the best gynecologist in Queens and put an end to your discomfort.

 Looking at the Problem